ScorchedTrace/guide/How to use Discord Reactive by FugiTech.md

 ![](assets/reactFugi/reactFugi_Config.png)
 - Include own image in group view: Just toggle it off if you already have your model
 ![](assets/reactFugi/reactFugi_dim_speaking.gif)
-- Dim other's non-speaking image: The default "If matches speaking image" help with dimming someone image that doesn't have an open-close states
+- Dim other's non-speaking image: The default "If matches speaking image" helps with dimming someone's image that doesn't have an open-close states
 - Show names: "Hidden" if you want
-- Image alignment: In my opinion, if you put your model on the right side, just pick the "right" alignment to always keep reactive images source right beside your model
+- Image alignment: In my opinion, if you put your model on the right side, just pick the "right" alignment to always keep your friends' reactive images right beside your model